-As I now serve as Assistant Administrator for the Asia and Near East Bureau, I am aware of the development challenges facing USAID and the intense interest of the Committee in helping us meet them.
-The Asia and Near East region, stretching from Morocco to Mongolia, is home to millions of impoverished people, and is on the front lines in the global battle against terror, and against those conditions that allow terrorism to flourish.
-The U.S. government's foreign assistance programs are an important weapon in the fight against terror, against poverty, against illiteracy, against inequality and against instability.
-If confirmed by the Senate, I pledge that I will do everything in my power, and in full consultation with the Congress, to ensure that U.S. government development and reconstruction programs are carried out effectively, equitably and with the oversight that the taxpayers have every right to demand.
+Prior to serving as acting deputy administrator, I was the Assistant Administrator of the Asia and Near East region, which stretches from Morocco to Mongolia, is home to millions of impoverished human beings, and is on the front lines in the global battle against terror, and against those conditions that allow terrorism to flourish.
+The U.S. government's foreign assistance programs are an important weapon in the fight against terror, poverty, illiteracy, inequality and instability.
+If confirmed by the Senate, I pledge that I will do everything in my power - in full consultation with the Congress - to assist Ambassador Tobias and Dr. Rice in furthering the goals of transformational diplomacy, and to ensure that U.S. government development and reconstruction programs are carried out effectively, equitably and with the oversight that the taxpayers have every right to demand.

-I am proud to say that I have spent a considerable part of my career at USAID.
-From 1991 to 1993, I served as Director of the Office of U.S. Foreign Disaster Assistance.
-In January 2002, I returned to USAID to reopen the USAID Mission in Kabul immediately after the fall of the Taliban.
-Subsequent to serving as the Director of Relief and Reconstruction in Afghanistan for five months, I served as Deputy Assistant Administrator and then Assistant Administrator of the Asia and Near East Bureau, where

-I had the privilege to work on issues like Iraq, West Bank and Gaza, Lebanon and the tsunami-affected countries of Southeast Asia.
+From 1991 to 1993, I served at USAID as Director of U.S. Foreign Disaster Assistance.
+In January 2002, I returned to USAID to reopen the USAID Mission in Kabul immediately after the fall of the Talaban.
+Subsequent to serving as the Director of Relief and Reconstruction in Afghanistan for five months, I served as Deputy Assistant Administrator and then Assistant Administrator of the Asia and Near East Bureau, where I had the privilege to work on a wide range of issues in support of Iraq, West Bank and Gaza, Lebanon and the countries affected by the 2004 tsunami and 2005 earthquake in Pakistan.

-From these experiences, I have learned that designing and implementing sustainable development and reconstruction programs in transitioning nations is a daunting, but critically important, challenge.
+From these experiences, I have learned that designing and implementing sustainable development and reconstruction processes in transitioning nations is a daunting, but critically important, challenge.
 I look forward, if confirmed, to continuing to benefit from the Committee's guidance and consultations in USAID's work.